 Building Your James Bond Role Playing Character

-In honor of James Bond’s 50th anniversary, it is important to take a moment to look at back at the most fun a kid could have being a James Bond fan.
-In the 1980s, there was a tabletop James Bond role-playing game.
-James Bond 007: Roleplaying in her Majesty’s Secret Service was published by Victory Games between 1984 and 1987.
+In honor of the new James Bond flick hitting theaters this week, we thought it would be interesting to take a moment to look at back at the most fun a kid could have being a James Bond fan in the 1980s.
+James Bond 007: Roleplaying in her Majesty’s Secret Service was a tabletop game published by Victory Games between 1984 and 1987.

 The actual play dragged on a little bit and was fairly standard.
 Building a character?
 That little experience would define you as a human being.
 In Dungeons and Dragons, no one cared about how you looked.
 In the James Bond role-playing game, you could amp up you appearance to Sensational.
 Can you imagine that one in other games?
 I am a half-orc/half troll barbarian but I look fabulous presumably as half orc/ half trolls go.

 In addition to that little feature, your character had to have at least one weakness.
 The more weaknesses you had, the more points you got to distribute to other parts of your character.
 You could actually have a character who was a falling down drunk at every opportunity.
 Just imagine… you could build yourself as looking sensational as well as having a weakness of attraction to members of the opposite sex.

 It should be noted that the James Bond Role Playing game also allowed you to have a weakness of attraction to members of the same sex.
 Keep in mind, having a weakness of attraction to members of the same sex in no way prevented you from still looking absolutely sensational.
 Once you have established your sensational looking bisexual who gambles away everything while drinking to excess, you had to start to realize a few of the limitations of being in Her Majesty’s Secret Service.